szabonorbert/js-backend-golden-path/readme.md

 You realize that it would be much better to run in the edge, and eliminate ALL of your scaling problems.
 But your code is not compatible, so you need to rewrite EVERYTHING.

 Nah.

-You will stay with NodeJS.
+We know that you will stay with NodeJS.

 ### Edge and its problems